tnvo/devRant/README.md

   <br>
 </h1>

-<h4 align="center">This is the unofficial [Devrant.io](https://www.devrant.io/) web app.
-Built using the [Electron](http://electron.atom.io/) framework to take the current live feed site and give it to you as a desktop app.</h4>
+<h4 align="center">This is the unofficial <a href="https://www.devrant.io/">Devrant.io</a> web app.
+Built using the <a href="http://electron.atom.io/">Electron</a> framework to take the current live feed site and give it to you as a desktop app.</h4>

 ## Install